The God of High School: Characters

 One of the main supporting characters in the series.
-Ilpyo is a 18-year-old boy competing in the God of High School tournament.
+Ilpyo is an 18-year-old boy competing in the God of High School tournament.
 He is introduced as a logical and calculating fighter who uses a fictional version of the traditional Korean martial art of Taekkyon called Ssamsu-Taekkyon.
 Ilpyo joined the tournament in order to wish for the recovery of his cousin, crippled during a martial arts competition against Taek Jegal.
 He later acts as an ally to Mori and helps him through many hardships in the series.
 His Charyeok is Hojosa, the nine-tail fox of Eastern Asian folklore.